googleapis/llama-index-cloud-sql-pg-python/README.rst

 Cloud SQL instances from the LlamaIndex ecosystem while providing the following benefits:

 - **Simplified & Secure Connections**: easily and securely create shared connection pools to connect to Google Cloud databases utilizing IAM for authorization and database authentication without needing to manage SSL certificates, configure firewall rules, or enable authorized networks.
-- **Better integration with Cloud SQL**: built-in methods to take advantage of Cloud SQL's advanced indexing and scalability capabilities.
 - **Improved metadata handling**: store metadata in columns instead of JSON, resulting in significant performance improvements.
 - **Clear separation**: clearly separate table and extension creation, allowing for distinct permissions and streamlined workflows.